adstuart/azure-vpn-p2s/multiauth/README.md

 For a customer moving their data and applications to Azure, wanting a native end-to-end Microsoft Client VPN solution is desirable, and therefore **[Always On VPN](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/always-on-vpn-technology-overview)** is the most natural alternative for customers looking for a DA replacement.
 However, as stated previously, RRAS is not supported in Azure.
 Therefore we need an alternative component in Azure to fulfil the role of **VPN server**, within the Always on VPN (AOVPN) framework.

-This document shows how you can leverage [Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) to provide this **VPN Server** in the cloud,  and leverage a multi-hub architecture to cater for hybrid-domain joined scenarios.
+This document shows how you can leverage Azure Virtual WAN or Azure VPN Gateway to provide this **VPN Server** in the cloud,  and leverage the multi-authentication feature to cater for hybrid-domain joined scenarios.
 The components used within the AOVPN framework for this article are shown below.

 ![](images/2021-08-09-21-18-16.png)